javapathfinder/jpf-wiki-sync/README.md

 # Java Pathfinder wiki repository

+# Note: GitHub has changed the way the "shadow wiki repo" works, and the process below is broken.
+Suggestions/fixes are welcome.

 This repository is a mirror of the wiki contents.
 By having a separate repository, we can accept pull requests for the documentation, which is something the web interface of github does not offer.